VIP Go platform specific

 Code that triggers a

-WARNING with severity level 6 and above may expose the site to performance and security problems.
+WARNING with severity level 6 through 10 may expose the site to performance and security problems.
 This includes (but not limited to):

 - Custom Database Tables